Michaelgwei86/kubernetes/Kubernetes/README.md

 SECRETS:
 ========
 Secrets just like configmaps are used to store configuration data which can be injected into an object in k8s.
-Unlike configmaps, secrets stores sensitive data such as passwords and keys in an encoded manner.
+Unlike configmaps, secrets store sensitive data such as passwords and keys in an encoded manner.
-You can creatae a secret imperatively by using: kubectl create secret generic <secretName> app-secret --from-literal=DB_Host=mysql   \
+You can create a secret imperatively by using: kubectl create secret generic <secretName> app-secret --from-literal=DB_Host=mysql   \
                                                         --from-literal=DB_User=root